Nyveon/Splatour/README.md

-# GaussianSplats3DMaps
+# Splatour

-3D Gaussian splatting map-making, multimedia scene composition and virtual tour system for the web.
-Separated into two main components: the scene viewer, and the scene editor.
+3D Gaussian splatting map-making, immersive multimedia scene composition and virtual tour viewer and editor for the web.

-splatroom? splatmap? splatlab? splatstudio?
+*Currently in Alpha.*

 ## Made with